infinum/rails-handbook/File Upload.md

 end
 ```

-* Create the appropriate column on your model's table.
+* Create the appropriate column in your model's table.

 Shrine assumes that it should use a column bearing the name of the attribute it
 was mounted on suffixed with `_data`.
-E.g. if you mount an uploader on the
+For example, if you mount an uploader on the
-`avatar` attribute of the `User` model.
-Shrine will store information about the
+`avatar` attribute of the `User` model, Shrine will store information about the
-uploaded file to the `avatar_data` column of the `users` table.
+uploaded file in the `avatar_data` column of the `users` table.
 The column's
-type should either be `text`, `json` or `jsonb`.
+type should be `text`, `json`, or `jsonb`.

 ```BASH
 rails g migration add_avatar_data_to_users avatar_data:jsonb